sizigia/learn-co-lessons/README.md

 To measure the slope in each dimension, one after the other, we'll take the derivative with respect to one variable, and then take the derivative with respect to another variable.
 Now let's be very explicit about what it means to take the partial derivative with respect to a variable.

 Let's again talk about this procedure in general, and then we'll apply it to the cost curve.
 So let's revisit our multivariable function:

 $$f(x, y) = y*x^2 $$

 Remember that the function looks like the following:

 ![](./parabolayx2.png)

 To take a derivative with respect to $x$ means to ask, how does the output change, as we make a nudge only in the $x$ direction.
 To express that we are nudging in the $x$ direction we say $\frac{\delta f}{\delta x}$.
 That symbol is the lower case delta.
 We read this as taking the derivative with respect to $x$.
-But it just means seeing the change in output as we nudget in the $x$ direction.
+But it just means seeing the change in output as we nudge in the $x$ direction.

 And to express the change in output with respect to $y$, we say $\frac{\delta f}{\delta y}$.
 And this just means calculating the change in output as we nudge our input over in the $y$ direction.